imprvhub/mcp-claude-spotify/README.md

 ## Security Notes

 - Never share your Client ID and Client Secret
-- Access token is stored only in memory during the session
+- Access token is now stored in the user's home directory at `~/.spotify-mcp/tokens.json` to enable persistence between sessions and multiple instances
 - No user data is stored on disk

 ### Revoking Application Access